If you’re like me, when you see an article that says that you “must know” something, your immediate response is, “Why do I need to know it?”

 So, maybe just ignore all of those equations unless you know something I don’t.

 Just go to Audience > Lifetime Value and find the chart that looks like this:

-This information lets you compare lifetime value from your various marketing campaigns and channels.
-It shows potential weaknesses in your acquisition and retention strategies, but more importantly, it shows you where you can start further monetizing.
+This information lets you compare customer lifetime value from your various marketing campaigns and channels.
+It shows potential weaknesses in your acquisition and customer retention strategies, but more importantly, it shows you where you can start further monetizing.